Which is the best music streaming service in the UK? Spotify vs Rdio vs Deezer and more

 Conclusion: This is a really huge library of songs, it'll truly work on most platforms, streams at 256kbit/s and works offline.
 Plus there's a free version.
 It's an attractive music service that, when paid for annually, is cheaper than the competition.

-In a nutshell: A streaming radio service that randomly picks tracks for you to listen to totally free, without adverts.
+The service randomly picks tracks for you to listen to totally free, without adverts.
 As you listen you can rate tracks with a thumb up or down and it will learn your tastes, offering more finely tuned selections in the future.
 You can also download up to four mixes to take with you in offline mode.
 Mixes can be shared online so you can find those of friends and vice versa.

 Price: Free.
 No adverts.
 Simple.
 But for a monthly fee of $4 you get unlimited track-skipping, unlimited offline mixes, high-quality audio over Wi-Fi (256kbit/s) and more.